 On that score an approved ICARO dealer or teacher of the flight school must inflate a new ICARO paraglider in the wind or should carry out the first flight before the wing is handed over to you.

-This date is entered in the identification plate and as well guarantee as the first 2-year-check period starts.
-If this seal is missing, it must be assumed that this glider is not identical in construction with the model tested at the specification center.
+This date is entered in the identification plate and as well warranty as the first 2-year-check period starts.